posit-dev/publisher/docs/vscode.md

 ### Posit: Close Publisher

-This command closes *Posit Publisher* and shut down the server.
+This command closes *Posit Publisher* and shuts down the server.

 ## Configuration